 How To Treat Rheumatoid Arthritis

-Taking a common nonsteroidal anti-inflammatory (NSAID) drug like aspirin or ibuprofen is recommended, although this does not always result in major improvement.
+Taking a common nonsteroidal anti-inflammatory (NSAID) drug like aspirin or ibuprofen is often recommended, although this does not always result in major improvement and may not suit everyone.
 If pain and inflammation is getting worse your physician may prescribe you corticosteroids or targeted rheumatoid arthritis medicines such as biologics.
 Disease-modifying anti-rheumatic drugs (DMARDS) can also be quite effective, and may be taken as injections, pills or infusions.

 More Treatment Options